augustsaintfreytag/stalker-text-patcher/README.md

 - Reformat all spacing for sections in item descriptions (paragraph, header, bullet points)
 - Trim extraneous whitespace before or after item descriptions

-> [!IMPORTANT]
+> [!WARNING]
-> This mod is primarily designed for *English* only.
-It may work with Ukrainian or Russian localization if the included substitution text snippets are replaced in the mod's configuration files.
-A future version of the mod may use game-managed XML files for all text and allow for better localization.
+> This mod is designed for *English* first and formatting functionality for Ukrainian or Russian localization has not been tested.
+Whole text substitutions use XML files that run through the same engine-level translation functions as other text in the game; as such, localization in all of the game's supported languages is generally supported if an XML text file for the language is provided.
+The engine may fall back to a default locale or output unlocalized strings when missing a localized variant.
+See `configs/text/<locale>` for string files.

 ## Approach